js-yoo/DIP/README.md

-# Python_basic
+# Digital Image Processing

-The codes in this repository are the codes practiced in Yeungnam University's liberal arts lecture "Computing Thinking and Python Programming-Prof. Young-Tak Kim".
+The codes in this repository are the codes practiced in "Digital Image Processing-Prof. Sungho Kim", a lecture in the Department of Electronics Engineering at Yeungnam University.